Numerical study of GCR proton transport: Calculation of diffusion coefficients

 \section{Calculation of diffusion coefficients}

-To calculate diffusion coefficients we averaged trajectories of particles in three realizations of the magnetic field for each energy value.
-Each run was a simulation of the propagation of 32 particles for a mileage of 800 kps.
+To calculate the diffusion coefficients we averaged trajectories of particles in three random realizations of the magnetic field with same spectrum for each energy value.
+Each run was a simulation of the propagation of 32 particles for a particle run of 800 kpc.
 Each attempt used a new random implementation of the turbulent field.
 The running diffusion coefficient is defined as